 What executive coaching certification types are there?

-Actually, it’s too much content to fit into a blog post.
+Answering that question is simply too much content to fit into this particular blog post.
 We put up a page with a comparison table for you.
 It contains all credential levels from ICF, EMCC and CCE and how they compare to each other.
 While we do our best to keep this up to date, it’s possible that we missed something so please always check with the credentialing body itself.
-Thanks!

-In case you wanted to train towards certification with us, you can find information on coach training programs here.
+In case you’re looking for executive coaching certification, please consider Coacharya.
+You can find information on coach training programs here.
 Depending on your location or goals, we may recommend a slightly different approach as to what coaching credential you may pursue.
 Quite a few of our learners choose to do 2 or even 3 credentials, since our programs prepare them for all of them.

 What are the requirements for becoming a certified coach?